-Ward Gant opens Gant’s Food (PTY) Ltd in Strand.
+Ward Gant opens Gant’s Food in Strand.

 Ivor Ferreira buys Zululand Fruit Producers pineapple farm and canning factory and finds an export partner in the form of Peaty Mills Plc. in London.

 Rhodes Fruit Farms establishes the Ayrshire dairy herd.
 Today, it is one of the oldest and well-known stud herds in the country.
-Its lineage can be traced to a top Ayrshire bull, which was imported to South Africa in 1890, by a Mr. Wolters of Scotland.

 Rhodes Fruit Farms opens the first cannery in South Africa at Groot Drakenstein for the production of fruit and jam.

-Rhodes Fruit Farms Ltd. was established in 1896.
+Rhodes Fruit Farms Ltd. established.